 - A. Remember that Peter once denied Jesus three times.
 He said, "I don't know the man!"
 That part of us is dead! - B. We use these words against ourselves!
 The Christian is confronted with their sinful flesh that says, "I don't want to follow!"
 And the Christian's trained response is, "I don't know the man!"
 "The man" = our sinful nature. - C. You've heard the expression when someone is so hurt or ashamed of someone else, they say, "You are dead to me."

-That means the relationship is completely severed; it is over with! - D. This is what we must say to the flesh, "You are dead to me!"
-The Lord reveals to us why this is so important to do:
+That means the relationship is completely severed; it is over with!
+This is our daily call: die to yourself; die to your old sinful nature!